 Eventually, it will split when you are close to the top, and a large hill is in the middle of the trail.

 It doesn’t matter which way you go as both will take you around the hill towards the summit.

-When you reach the summit you will be where they hold Easter service each year, so we saw a large stage that was still there and the white pole that becomes a cross during the service.
+When you reach the base of the summit, you will be where they hold Easter service each year.
+We saw a large stage that was still there and the white pole that becomes a cross during the service.

 It was crazy windy, so we didn’t stay too long, but it was a nice hike and one that I plan to do again.
-If you live in the area, it is a good training hike as well.
+If you live in the area, it is an excellent training hike as well.